SebastianMaciel/SebastianMaciel/README.md

 ### A bit of me =>

 - I was born in 1989, today living in Argentina.
-- I like to learn technologies to help people in whatever i can.
+- I like to learn technologies to help people in whatever I can.
 - I'm a fan of mixing virtual solutions for real life things.
 - Working today in GlobalLogic.